Overview

 Multiple sclerosis

-- More commonly referred to as MS, this disease affects the central nervous system and disrupts the covering and protecting myelin sheath of the nerves, resulting in interference with signals in the brain.
+- More commonly referred to as MS, this disease affects the central nervous system.
+It disrupts the covering and protecting myelin sheath of the nerves, resulting in interference with signals in the brain.

 Systemic lupus erythematosus (lupus)

-- Lupus is a condition that causes the body to attack itself.
-This inflammation can affect the joints, skin, kidneys, and other organs.
+- Lupus is a condition in which the body’s immune system mistakenly attacks its own tissues.
+This inflammation can affect various organs, including the joints, skin, and kidneys.

 Rheumatoid arthritis